Bryum argenteum: Habitat

-It thrives in areas of high anthropogenic activity, growing on rocks, in gaps of paving stones, on asphalt, and on roadsides.
-It grows especially well in inner cities or in industrial areas.
-Being a nitrogen loving species, it is also found on nitrophilic soils in urban areas.
-It is found growing among lawns as well as in other moss communities.
+B. argenteum is widespread and frequently abundant in disturbed, nutrient-enriched (particularly nitrate-rich) substrates subject to periodic desiccation.
+It thrives in areas of high human activity, growing on rocks, in gaps of paving stones, on asphalt, roadsides, walls, rooftops, concrete, and tarmac, and grows especially well in inner cities and industrial areas.
+Being a nitrogen-loving species, it is also found on nitrophilic soils in urban areas and among lawns.